christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     - Cleopatra VII Thea Philopator aka Dynamis, queen of Bosphorus

 - Julius Caesar = Asander, King of Bosporus
   Aliases: Ptolemy XI Alexander II, (titles: Philocaesar Philoromaios, Soter, Great King of Kings, "As" in his name refers to Asar(Osiris)/Aesar/Aeser/Aisar/Ais/Is).
 Other suspected aliases: Mithridates II of the Bosporus, Akrosandros II, King of Scythia, Brogitarix, Idumean Antipater, Parthian Artavasdes (Greek Alex = Persian Arta) who was the brother of Tigranes II (Tigranes II/the Great was called Azhdahak proving Aži Dahāka was a royal Scythian title), and the Hasmonean Alexander II (son of king Aristobulus II son of Jannaeus Alexander also the nephew and son-in-law of king/high-priest Hyrcanus II.
 Also, Julius = Janneus?
 Or Janneus (Yannai) is related to the Roman name Gaius?).
-Atrebates, king of Britannia.
+Bocchus II, King of Mauretania, Burebista, King of the Dacians, Atrebates, king of Britannia.
 Kujula Kadphises, prince of Bactria.
 Also, was he the legendary Chinese emperor Yu the Great (original name "Aži" or "Yazhi" (亞茲))?
 Julius, from Ioulius, related to Iove (Jove).
 Iove is linguistically linked to the Scythian tribal name Yuehzi (Yuezhi).
 He is "The Jove/Yuezhi King".
   - Spouse/Consort 1: Cleopatra VII (Isis who in mythology was the wife of Osiris and the mother of Horus): Dynamis Ourania (Aphrodite Urania).
 Aliases: Pythodorida Philometor (Pytho- from python, and -doria from the Dorian tribe who were Scythian Greeks).
 Also, Amanirenas ("Amon is Lord"), Kandake of Kush?
   - Children:
     - Emperor Tiberius Julius Caesar Augustus.
 Alias: Tiberius Julius Aspurgus, king of Bosphorus